 An introduction to the theory and practice associated with the design and implementation of databases.
 Topics include database models (relational model in detail), design, normalization, transactions, SQL, and a DBMS (Oracle).
 Credit will be granted for only one of CSCI 275, BSAD 384 or INFO 275.
 Prerequisite: CSCI 162.
-Three credits and a two-hour lab.
+Three credits.